 On 1 March 1597 the Earl of Southampton stood godfather at the christening of Sir Robert’s newest daughter, Bridget, and was looking forward to visiting Sir Robert when he began his travels.

 Sir Robert’s stalled career may have been because of rival factions at Court and his personal and familial links with Essex.
-However, he was well served by Rowland Whyte, who did so good a job of keeping Sir Robert up with all the news and gossip that his letters are now a valuable resource for historians.
+However, he was well served by Rowland Whyte, who did so good a job of sending Sir Robert all the news and gossip that his letters are now a valuable resource for historians.